RenaudLN/dash_socketio/README.md

 The events can be accessed in a clientsside callback via:
 ` Input("socketio", "data-eventName")`
-Note that the event needs top trigger a client side callback.
+Note that the event needs top trigger a client-side callback.

 ## Development
 ### Getting Started